aimukhin/minfft/README.md

 competitors.

-The libraries being compared are built with the GNU C compiler version 8.2.1 for the x86_64 platform.
-The only optimization option set is `-Ofast`.
+The libraries being compared are built with the GNU C compiler version 9.1.0 for the x86_64 platform.

 The version of FFTW used is 3.3.8.
 To make a fair comparison, we disable all its SIMD optimizations, and therefore compare performance of the machine-independent code.
 FFTW plans are created with the default option FFTW_MEASURE.
+FFTW is built with its default optimization options (`-O3 -fomit-frame-pointer -mtune=native -malign-double -fstrict-aliasing -fno-schedule-insns`).

 The version of Kiss FFT used is 1.3.0.
+It is built with the only optimization option `-Ofast`.

+Our library is also built with `-Ofast` only.

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.